 Plugin(s) active : SG CachePress

-I did a second test with caching all caching enabled including static cache, Dynamic cache and Memcache.
+I did a second test with caching all caching enabled including static cache, Dynamic cache, and Memcache.
 The results were much improved as the site managed to load under 746 milliseconds.
-That’s impressive load time for an affordable WordPress hosting.
+That’s the impressive load time for an affordable WordPress hosting.

 Website Speed Test with Dummy content

-Any WordPress hosting can do good with minimal or little to no content however, often when you add start adding content, plugins etc, the performance of the site starts gets worse.
-I tried to install few fake content with the help of FakerPress plugin, I tried generating some hundred dummy posts, some pages and also installed few popular plugins such as Yoast SEO, Contact Form 7 and Akismet.
+Any WordPress hosting can do good with minimal or little to no content however, often when you add start adding content, plugins, etc, the performance of the site starts gets worse.
+I tried to install a few fake contents with the help of FakerPress plugin, I tried generating some hundred dummy posts, some pages and also installed few popular plugins such as Yoast SEO, Contact Form 7 and Akismet.

 Website Speed test with Dummy content